Skip to main content

 Likely causes

-There are two main reasons your case may need more information:
+There are several reasons your case may need more information:

 1. Documentation requirements not met